Ecommerce Entrepreneur Uses Chatfuel Bot to Automate Over $100,000 in SalesMARY RYBAKOVA

 Pre-chatbot, the procedure for reordering these supplies wasn’t easy for Mayr or his clients.
 Taking down their information via phone and email to send to the drop-shipper was tedious, and took 10–20 minutes each time.
 Plus, orders could only be processed when Mayr was available.
 If he were on vacation or at an event, for example, the orders wouldn’t be shipped until days later when he had time to submit them.

 Mayr held the common misconception that you need coding knowledge to build a Messenger chatbot, so he turned to a freelancer for help.
 But when the end result didn’t turn out well, he decided to take the project on himself.
-One Friday morning, he set out to build a bot with Chatfuel by Sunday night.
+One Friday morning, he set out to build a chatbot with Chatfuel by Sunday night.
 “If I can get it done in time, great.
-If not, I’ll treat it as a good experience and know that chatbots aren’t for me,” Mayr says.
+If not, I’ll treat it as a good experience and know that chatbots aren’t for me, ” Mayr says.

 He started with a sea of sticky notes on his wall to help him plan the bot’s flow.
 It’s a great illustration of his advice for other bot builders, which is that planning is crucial.
 90% of the work—mapping out a logical flow—happens before you even log into Chatfuel.
 And then once you do: “Do something, and test it, tweak it, and test it again!” says Mayr.